Kathryn2354/Graphics/README.md

 # Code explanation:

+The creator of this code is imported multiple python module in this code.
+The creator have to add python environment for the pyglet libaray in the reguirement txt for this code to run.

 # log

 <ol>
     <li>pyglet python libary research</li>
     <li>The future division statement, spelled from __future__ import division , will change the / operator to mean true division throughout the module.
 A command line option will enable run-time warnings for classic division applied to int or long arguments; another command line option will make true division the default.</li>
+    <li>Deque (Doubly Ended Queue) in Python is implemented using the module “collections“.
+Deque is preferred over a list in the cases where we need quicker append and pop operations from both the ends of the container, as deque provides an O(1) time complexity for append and pop operations as compared to list which provides O(n) time complexity.</li>
     <li></li>